 Rulers from the Manikya dynasty played a major role in bringing Agartala to the limelight.
 Maharaja Krishna Manikya under his rule made the present-day Agartala his capital city.
 After him, Maharaja Bir Bikram Kishore Manikya Bahadur built the Neermahal in the middle of Rudrasagar lake and made this palace his summer residence from where he used to control the entire region and make significant decisions.
-He also planned and developed the road network and the entire city, which is why Agartala is also referred to as the ‘City of Bir Bikram Manikya Bahadur’.
+He also planned and developed the road network and the entire city, which is why Agartala is also referred to as the City of Bir Bikram Manikya Bahadur.

 The current Agartala is although a Hindu dominant city, yet, the tribal festivals like Garia Puja, Kharchi festival and more are celebrated with the same fervour as Diwali and Durga Puja.
-Agartala holds a special place on every traveler's list due to the Neermahal, where the famous boat race is also organized every year.
-Apart from the Neermahal and boat race the state is bound to amaze you with its picturesque scenery, and rich flora, and fauna.
+Agartala holds a special place on every traveller's list due to the Neermahal, where the famous boat race is also organized every year.
+Apart from the Neermahal and boat race, the state is bound to amaze you with its picturesque scenery, and rich flora, and fauna.

+1. Ujjayanta Palace.
 Ujjayanta Palace got its name by the noble laureate Rabindranath Tagore.
 Maharaja Radha Kishore Manikya built this palace in 1901 A.D.
 The Mughal style gardens and the lakefront compliments the aesthetical and architectural finesse of the palace.
 Today the palace is known as Tripura State Museum.

+3. Sepahijala Wildlife Sanctuary.
 Located 28km away from Agartala, Sepahijala wildlife sanctuary is a paradise for nature and wildlife lovers.
 The sanctuary also accommodates a deer park, a zoo, and a botanical garden.
 One may book a tourist cottage in the sanctuary and enjoy the boating facility and the view of a lush green coffee plantation in the vicinity.

+4. Jampui Hill.
 Jampui hill range is the highest hill range in Tripura.
 Jampui hill is famous for its infinite landscapes, green forests, orange gardens, and mesmerizing view of sunrise and sunset.

 By Air.
 Agartala airport is one of the busiest airports in the northeast of India.
 There are direct flights to Agartala from Delhi and Kolkata, and connecting flights from Mumbai and Bengaluru.
 After getting down from the flight one may book the local taxi or bus to reach the hotel/resort or anywhere in the city.

-By Road - If road adventure is your thing and you have planned a visit to Agartala via car or bike then you have to cover a major distance via National Highway 27 to reach Agartala.
+By Road.
+If road adventure is your thing and you have planned a visit to Agartala via car or bike then you have to cover a major distance via National Highway 27 to reach Agartala.
 The city is 2400km, 3200km, 1500km and 3400km away from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 One may also book tickets for the tourist bus to Agartala from any city in India.